-Servings: 2 as an appetizer 1 as an entree Total Cook Time: 35 Minutes
+Total Cook Time: 35 Minutes Servings: 2 as an appetizer 1 as an entrée

 Artichokes are a beautiful plant.
 Those who don’t grow them may not realize that they are immature flower buds from the thistle plant.
 Appetizing?
-We don’t know who decided first to try these odd little pokey little guys, but we sure are glad they did.
-They come in many varieties.
-The most common one that we use in cooking is called a globe artichoke.
+We don’t know who decided first to try these odd little pokey guys, but we sure are glad they did.
+They come in many varieties, but the most common one that we use in cooking is called a globe artichoke.
 They can be intimidating, but I’m going to help you with that.

 One of the most critical parts of this recipe is having the best artichoke possible.
 If you pick it straight out of your Growing Dome garden, size is the best way to tell if it is ripe and ready.
 The central bud known as the choke should be harvested between 3 to 5 inches in diameter.
 If you wait too long, the artichoke becomes tough.
 Harvest the secondary side buds when they get to be 1 to 3 inches in size.